-December is packed with more family-friendly events than you could get to in a month!
-We hope our planner of our favorite picks helps you find the right blend of activities at all price points.
+December is packed with more family-friendly events than you could possibly fit into one month!
+We hope our guide to favorite picks helps you find the right mix of activities at every price point.

-Thank you to our sponsor The Oakland Ballet Company, which presents Graham Lustig’s The Nutcracker this December 21 and 22 at Oakland’s historic Paramount Theatre.
-This magical performance is sure to be the highlight of your holiday season!
-Sweeten the experience with an additional ticket to the Sweet Dreams Party – a sweet-filled, meet-and-greet with the dancers.
+Thank you to our sponsor The Oakland Ballet Company, which presents Graham Lustig’s The Nutcracker this December 20 and 21 at .
+This magical performance is sure to be a highlight of your holiday season.
+Enjoy beautiful dancing as the Oakland Symphony and the Piedmont East Bay Children’s Choir bring Tchaikovsky’s score to life.
+Sweeten the experience with an add-on ticket to the Sweet Dreams Party — a delightful, treat-filled meet and greet with the dancers.

 Reserve Tickets to Shows & Performances

 Tickets make a terrific holiday outing and a special Christmas gift!
-From The Oakland Ballet Company’s The Nutcracker to the San Francisco Symphony’s live performance of Elf – In Concert, we love the holiday shows this season.
+From the Oakland Ballet Company’s The Nutcracker to the San Francisco Symphony’s live performance of Home Alone – In Concert, we love the holiday shows this season.
 Enjoying a performance together is a lovely holiday tradition for many families.
-We also recommend Seussical The Musical at Berkeley Playhouse for elementary-aged kids.
+We also recommend Annie at Berkeley Playhouse for elementary-aged kids.

 Find more holiday shows and Nutcracker performances >